RonaldoCMP/list-comprehension-demos/README.md

 ## [tubeDemo.scad](tubeDemo.scad)

-A simple demonstration of how to use the function sweep_polyhedron of sweep.scad to build a general tube with varying section shape.
+A simple demonstration of how to use the function sweep_polyhedron() from sweep.scad to build a general tube with varying section shape.

 ![tubeDemo](screenshots/tubeDemo.PNG)